ingenierias-lentas/plantilla-de-eventos/templates/speaker-onboard-template.md

 *Example:*
 *Want feedback on the current state of the product, including usability and relationship to competition* *Want contributions from the community.
 What are people interested to contribute to, and what incentive structure would help them decide to contribute more?*

+## Further information

+*Anything important that is not included in the sections above.
+Including links and forms*